Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 Per-sample inference latency: 0.10081 seconds (CPU).

-Note: The validation set contains only 16 images — a known limitation of this dataset split.
+Note: The validation set contains only 16 images which is a known limitation of this dataset split.
 Results should be interpreted alongside the training dynamics rather than taken as a definitive generalization estimate.

 ---

-## Training Curves and Confusion Matrix
+## Training Curves and Confusion Matrix :

 ![Training Loss and Accuracy Curves](visd18.png)